sunshine-protocol/sunshine/book/src/intro.md

 ## Sunshine Recipes

 Welcome!
-We're building governance infrastructure for FOSS (and humanity in general).
+We're building governance infrastructure.

 The software stack was carefully chosen to ensure resilience to capture and aspire towards censorship resistance.
 The blockchain is implemented with [Substrate](https://github.com/paritytech/substrate) to take advantage of the cutting edge in distributed network infrastructure.